Publishing from the Tamr RealTime Datastore

 The new destination appears on the Destinations page.
 You can publish the dataset by choosing the Play icon or by using the Jobs API (see Jobs Overview).

-If you are running the job via the API, this job requires the destinationId for the destination, which is available on the Configurations > Destinations page.
+If you are running the job via the API, this job requires the destinationId for the destination, which is available on the Destinations page.

 Published Dataset Schemas